rhizomatics/signalk-einklabel-plugin/README.md

 These can all be combined as in `source=resources,resource=tides,path=extremes[2].level,category=depth,round=2`

+### Fonts

+Three font types are loaded by default, use the font name or simply 'sans-serif' in the SVG editor and choose size and weight (bold, semi-bold etc).
+Some labels will make a decent attempt to gray scale.
+Use the simple pure red, yellow, white, black to match the label's limited colour choice (some labels only offer black and white, or black/white/red).

+* `serif` - Playfair Display
+* `sans-serif` - Roboto
+* `monospace` - JetBrains Mono

 ## Command Line Interface

 To get fast feedback on templates and shelf devices without updating and configuring SignalK, a CLI is provided that has these commands.